lupusorina/lupusorina.github.io/_pages/tutorials/time_discretization.md

 \gamma_d = e^{-0.1 \times 0.05} = 0.995.
 $$

-Note that for episodic RL, the episode ends at a fixed time $T$.
-If the effective horizon $H$ is shorter than the episode length, then discounting is what really controls how far ahead the agent plans.
+Note that for episodic RL, the episode ends at a fixed time $$T$$.
+If the effective horizon $$H$$ is shorter than the episode length, then discounting is what really controls how far ahead the agent plans.
 If the episode length is shorter than the effective horizon, then the episode cutoff dominates.

 Here's the summary: